limitbreakinc/payment-processor-v2/README.md

-# Creator Port Exchange Integration Guide
+# Payment Processor Exchange Integration Guide

 ## Glossary

-- **Creator Port**: An NFT exchange protocol built by creators, for creators.
+- **Payment Processor**: An NFT exchange protocol built by creators, for creators.
 Built for trading of ERC721-C and ERC1155-C tokens, but backwards compatible to support trading of any ERC721 or ERC1155 token as well.
 Analagous to Blur Marketplace and Seaport exchange protocols, but built entirely around honoring fully on-chain programmable royalties.
-Also known as `cPort`.
+Also known as `PaymentProcessor`.
-- **cPort**: Shorthand for `Creator Port`.
+- **PaymentProcessor**: Shorthand for `Payment Processor`.
-- **cPort Encoder**: A helper contract deployed alongside cPort that integrated marketplaces use to format cPort function calldata.
+- **PaymentProcessor Encoder**: A helper contract deployed alongside PaymentProcessor that integrated marketplaces use to format PaymentProcessor function calldata.
 - **Maker(s)**: Create buying or selling orders that are not carried out immediately.
 For example, "sell NFT `A` at a price of $100" or "buy NFT `B` for $100".
 This creates liquidity, meaning that it is easier for others to instantly buy or sell NFTs when the conditions are met.
 When Bob lists an NFT he owns for sale, Bob is considered maker of the order.
 Similarly, when Bob offers to buy an NFT, Bob is considered the maker of the order.
 - **Taker(s)**: The entities that buy or sell instantly are called takers.
 In other words, the takers fill the orders created by the makers.
 When Alice executes and order to buy Bob's listing, Alice is considered the taker of the order.
 Similarly, when Alice accepts an offer from Bob to buy an NFT she owns, Alice is considered the taker of the order.
 - **Listing**: An order to sell an NFT once filled by a taker.
 Listings are gaslessly signed off-chain by the owner of the NFT.